towolf/towolf.github.com/docs/DownloadPsychtoolbox.markdown

 starts.

-Note: If you use a Debian derives Linux distribution, e.g., Debian or Ubuntu, consider installing the package octave\-psychtoolbox\-3 or matlab\-psychtoolbox\-3 instead from http://neuro.debian.net \- This is more convenient ans will provide you with automatic updates.
+Note: If you use a Debian derives Linux distribution, e.g., Debian or Ubuntu, consider installing the package octave-psychtoolbox-3 or matlab-psychtoolbox-3 instead from http://neuro.debian.net - This is more convenient ans will provide you with automatic updates.

-CAUTION: Psychtoolbox \*will not work\* with GNU/Octave on MS\-Windows, or with 32\-Bit Octave on OSX, as support for these setups has been cancelled for the 3.0.10 series.
-It will also not work with 32\-Bit Matlab on OSX, or with OSX versions earlier than 10.6.8 "Snow Leopard", unless you choose the unsupported legacy flavor "Psychtoolbox\-3.0.10" via the optional 'flavor' parameter.
+CAUTION: Psychtoolbox \*will not work\* with GNU/Octave on MS-Windows, or with 32-Bit Octave on OSX, as support for these setups has been cancelled for the 3.0.10 series.
+It will also not work with 32-Bit Matlab on OSX, or with OSX versions earlier than 10.6.8 "Snow Leopard", unless you choose the unsupported legacy flavor "Psychtoolbox-3.0.10" via the optional 'flavor' parameter.

 If you want to download older versions of Psychtoolbox than 3.0.10, e.g., version 3.0.9, use the DownloadLegacyPsychtoolbox\(\) function instead of this function.

 On Mac OSX, all parameters are optional.
-On MS\-Windows and GNU/Linux, the first parameter "targetdirectory" with the path to the installation target directory is required.
+On MS-Windows and GNU/Linux, the first parameter "targetdirectory" with the path to the installation target directory is required.
 The "targetdirectory" name may not contain any white space, otherwise download will fail with mysterious error